 - While the potatoes and onion cook, make the curry yogurt sauce.
 Simply add all the sauce ingredients—except the lime juice—to a small mixing bowl.
 Whisk it all together until a smooth sauce forms.

 - Now add 1 tsp freshly squeezed lime juice.
 Taste, and add the remaining 2 tsp lime juice if necessary.
 Curry yogurt sauce is done.

 Make the couscous

-- Put the rinsed couscous in a medium sized bowl.
-Drizzle ½ cup of the yogurt sauce evenly over the couscous.
-Now bring 1 ½ cups of water to a boil in a saucepan.
+- Bring 1 ½ cups water to a boil in a saucepan.
 Once boiling, pour the water over the couscous.
-Shake the bowl a bit so the water evens out over the couscous, and then immediately cover the bowl with a plate or kitchen towel.
-Keep covered for 10 minutes.
+Shake the bowl a bit so the water washes over the couscous and incorporates with the yogurt sauce a bit.
+Immediately cover the bowl with a kitchen towel or plate.
+Keep the couscous covered for 10 minutes.